ketankshukla/COMP661/Module 1 Assignment/question_1.md

 ## Documentation Guide for Arrival Time Estimator Python Code

-This documentation provides a comprehensive overview of the Python code designed to estimate the arrival time based on user inputs, including departure date, departure time, distance in miles, and speed in miles per hour.
+This documentation provides a comprehensive overview of the code designed to estimate the arrival time based on user inputs, including departure date, departure time, distance in miles, and speed in miles per hour.

 ### Overview